 - half of the remaining part of the estate.
 The other half of the estate is distributed as follows:

 - This part of the estate is divided between the two parents of the deceased person in equal shares;

-- If, however, one of the parents is debarred from succession, the other parent and the testator’s spouse inherit in equal shares the portion that would be allocated to the debarred parent.
+- If, however, one of the parents is debarred from succession, the other parent and the deceased person’s spouse inherit in equal shares the portion that would be allocated to the debarred parent.

 bc) Spouse as the sole heir (Section 7:61 of the Civil Code)